Follow us on networks

 Several studies concluded that when female orgasm occurred a minute or less before male ejaculation, sperm retention was greater.
 Therefore, in these cases, the chances of pregnancy increased.

-This is the place where the sperm must arrive to find the egg and for fertilization to occur.
+This is the place where the sperm must reach to find the egg and for fertilization to occur.

-Other works served to corroborate that enjoying multiple orgasms increased the probability that the sperm would reach the egg, improving fertility options.
+Other studies served to corroborate that enjoying multiple orgasms increased the probability of sperm reaching the egg, improving fertility options.

-But… What if the woman's orgasm happened after the male ejaculation?
+But...
+What if a woman's orgasm happened after a man's ejaculation?

-The researchers found that if the woman had an orgasm up to 45 minutes after the orgasm, sperm retention is greater.
+The researchers found that if the woman had an orgasm up to 45 minutes after it, sperm retention was greater.
 However, this study did not look at final pregnancy rates.

 If pregnancy rates were higher with female orgasm, it would be unclear by how much.

 Lastly, there is another theory as to why the female orgasm exists.
 This theory posits that female orgasms were once important for conception.
-However, he clarifies that, like other things in the human body, today it has ceased to have such a vital role.
+However, he clarifies that, like other things in the human body, today it no longer has such a vital role.

-The idea arises from the fact that some mammals, such as cats, do not ovulate if they do not copulate.
-And it is believed that, in some way, the female orgasm could have been the stimulator of female ovulation in the first place.
+The idea arises from the fact that some mammals - such as cats - do not ovulate if they do not copulate.
+And it is believed that, in some way, the female orgasm could have been the stimulator of female ovulation originally.

-Clitoral stimulation induces feelings of pleasure along with the release of hormones and muscle contractions.
+Stimulation of the clitoris induces sensations of pleasure along with the release of hormones and muscle contractions.
 These hormones and contractions could have caused the ovaries to release an egg in ancient humans.

-As humans have evolved and ovulation has begun to occur regularly and without sexual stimulation, the clitoris has moved further away from the vaginal canal.
-This does not mean that the female orgasm has no purpose in conception, but it does imply that its importance has diminished considerably.
+As humans have evolved and ovulation has begun to occur regularly and without sexual stimulation, the clitoris moved further away from the vaginal canal.
+This does not mean that the female orgasm has no purpose in conception, but it does imply that its importance would have been greatly diminished.

-Today, ovulation occurs on a monthly basis, regardless of whether a woman has intercourse or not.
+Nowadays, ovulation occurs on a monthly basis, regardless of whether a woman has sexual intercourse or not.

 Orgasm frequency and fertility potential

-Still today there is no study directly linking female orgasm with conception.
+There is still no study that directly links female orgasm with conception.
 However, a study on the connection between a woman's orgasm rate and the number of children she has is interesting.

-The participants were asked how often they had sex, the frequency of their orgasms, whether they had difficulty reaching it and, finally, how many biological descendants they had.
+Participants were asked how often they had sex, the frequency of their orgasms, whether they had difficulty achieving it, and, finally, how many biological offspring they had.

 The researchers found that there was a weak but significant correlation between the rate of orgasms and the number of offspring.
 However, once environmental factors were taken into account, that connection disappeared.